 6. Camellia is the State Flower of Alabama

 The state flower of Alabama is Camellia.
-Camellias is flowering plants genus from the family Theaceae.
+Camellias is a flowering plants genus from the family Theaceae.
 Camellia was originally found in eastern and southern Asia.
 Camellias are being grown all over Alabama and southern United States in general.

 7. Montgomery is the Capital City of Alabama

-The state capital of Alabama is Montgomery since 1847.
+The state capital of Alabama has been Montgomery since 1847.
 Previously, Tuscaloosa was Alabama’s capital from 1826 to 1846.
-The Alabama legislature voted to to move the capital city from Tuscaloosa to Montgomery on January 30, 1846 and in December 1847, the first legislative session was held in Montgomery as the new capital.
+The Alabama legislature voted to move the capital city from Tuscaloosa to Montgomery on January 30, 1846 and in December 1847, the first legislative session was held in Montgomery as the new capital.
 Montgomery is named for Richard Montgomery, Irish soldier who became a major general in the Continental Army.

 8. Mount Cheaha is the Highest Point of Alabama

 The highest point of Alabama is Mount Cheaha.
 Mount Cheaha is located in Cheaha State Park.
-Mount Cheaha which is also called Cheaha Mountain has 2,413 ft (735 m) highest elevation point.
+Mount Cheaha, which is also called Cheaha Mountain has 2,413 ft (735 m) highest elevation point.
 As part of Talladega Mountains, Cheaha Mountain is a final southern segment of the Blue Ridge Mountains.

 9. Birmingham is the Largest City of Alabama by Population